LeelaChessZero/lczero-training/README.md

 ## Data preparation

-In order to start a training session you first need to download trainingdata from https://storage.lczero.org/files/training_data/.
-This data is packed in tar.gz balls each containing 10'000 games or chunks as we call them.
+In order to start a training session you first need to download training data from https://storage.lczero.org/files/training_data/.
+This data is packed in a tar file each contains several chunks, where each chunk is one hours worth of training data.
 Preparing data requires the following steps:

 ```
 wget https://storage.lczero.org/files/training_data/training-run1--20200711-2017.tar
 tar -xzf training-run1--20200711-2017.tar
-ls training.* | parallel gzip {}
 ```

-This repacks each chunk into a gzipped file ready to be parsed by the training pipeline.
-Note that the `parallel` command uses all your cores and can be installed with `apt-get install parallel`.

 ## Training pipeline